IOxCyber/CyberWeb-Concepts/Docker101/Docker-Theory.md

 - background `service that runs on the host operating system and manages Docker containers, images`
 - The Docker client and daemon communicate using a REST API.
 - Dockerd is responsible for starting, stopping, and managing containers, as well as pulling and pushing Docker images.
+- By default, listens on a Unix socket (/var/run/docker.sock)

 # 5. Docker Host & Client: